nathanjmartin/UDP-Chat-Room/README.md

         - cd into the directory where you downloaded the files
         - Run `python chat.py`
         - Run this in multiple terminals if you want to have multiple clients

+    * Commands
+        - Entering a chat room & typing your name will execute a handshake between the client & server
+        - list_messages will show all previous messages
+        - file_transfer { x } initiates file transfer